 You can sign up for fuboTV or check out our review of FuboTV for more details.

 Hulu Live TV

 You can watch The Camellia Bowl on ESPN through Hulu Live TV.
-The service costs $69.99/month after a 1-week free trial and includes the following features:
+The service costs $69.99/month after signing up and includes the following features:

 - You can also use your Hulu Live TV credentials to watch ESPN3 on the ESPN app.